cenkalti/dalga/README.md

     Body: <job.body>

 Endpoint must return 200 if the job is successful.

+Endpoint may return 204 if job is invalid.
+In this case Dalga will remove the job from the table.

-Anything other than 200 makes Dalga to retry the job indefinitely with an exponential backoff.
+Anything other than 200 or 204 makes Dalga to retry the job indefinitely with an exponential backoff.

 Get the status of a job: